-Since Kin broke the news that our insurance company now offers mobile home insurance in Florida, we noticed some confusion.
+Since Kin broke the news that our insurance company now offers mobile home insurance, we noticed some confusion.
 Folks asked us if we could cover RVs (that's a job for auto insurance).
 Some people rejoiced and sent photos of their campers (sorry, friends!
 Those aren’t mobile homes either).
 Some wondered if log cabins count as mobile homes (they do not).
 It seems the public at large may still have some misconceptions about what a mobile home really is.

 So let’s clear things up once and for all.